EmonRezaBD/macOS-Tutorial/FileHandling/BasicCommands.md

 11. rm -s directoryName : to remove a directory
 12. nano filename.txt : to edit with nano
 13. vim filename : to open and edit with vim
+14. exit : to exit the current session.